 Some milder cases of MTP deficiency do not appear until adolescence.
 The main symptoms include repeated episodes of severe skeletal muscle pain from muscle breakdown (rhabdomyolysis), especially after vigorous exercise, and reddish-brown urine.

-All brothers and sisters of the first identified patient in a family should be tested for MTP or LCHAD defects, in case a diagnosis was missed.
+All brothers and sisters of the first identified patient in a family should be tested for MTP or LCHAD defects in case a diagnosis was missed.
 In addition, the family should be asked whether any of their children have had sudden infant death (SIDs), which can be caused by previously unrecognized MTP or LCHAD deficiency.

 For mothers potentially suffering from HELLP syndrome, LCHAD diagnosis of the fetus can be made during pregnancy by enzyme measurement of cells obtained from the amniotic fluid or during chorionic villus sampling (CVS).
-These can be used to detect an LCHAD gene defect or similar disorders in the fetus.
+These tests can be used to detect an LCHAD gene defect or similar disorders in the fetus.
 Prenatal diagnosis during a pregnancy is also available if the genetic changes are known in the family.

 Other treatments may include supplementation with docosahexaenoic acid, a fat that slows but does not stop or improve the retina changes (retinopathy) seen in LCHAD deficiency.
-A high protein diet and supplementation with MCT oil just prior to exercise may be beneficial.
+A high protein diet and supplementation with MCT oil just prior to exercise may also be beneficial.

 A clinical trial is currently being done on treatment of MTP and LCHAD with triheptanoin (UX007, Ultragenyx Pharmaceuticals), an artificial fat that is substituted for MCT oil in the diet.
-Published clinical trial data shows fewer occurrences of low blood sugar and muscle breakdown (rhabdomyolysis) and fewer hospitalizations in patients treated with triheptanoin as compared to those treated with MCT oil.
+Published clinical trial data shows fewer occurrences of low blood sugar and muscle breakdown (rhabdomyolysis) as well as fewer hospitalizations in patients treated with triheptanoin as compared to those treated with MCT oil.
 Heart function may also be improved.